anasancho/anasancho.github.io/README.md

 🚥 Familiarity with online tools and with MS Word, PowerPoint, Excel etc.;
 🚥 Ability to work in a multinational and multicultural environment;
 Professional conduct.<p>
+  <p></p> Drawing on my background in software development and my experience in providing technical audit support for technology integration roles such as computer science, audiovisual, and administrative assistant, I merge my technical expertise with creative problem-solving abilities.
+ <b> -------------- { Critical Thinker and a Problem-Solver } -- </b> I am deeply passionate about technology and people, understanding the details, looking for how things work to optimize results, analyzing situations that can be improved, identifying needs that should be met and finding effective solutions.
 <p></p>
 <br>
 <b> ## ⚡ TECHNOLOGIES </b>